companydirectorylist.com Global Business Directories and Company Directories

 The modifies the adverb more and they together form an adverbial modifier that modifies the verb doubt According to Wiktionary, the etymology is as follows: From Middle English, from Old English þȳ (“by that, after that, whereby”), originally the instrumental case of the demonstratives sē (masculine) and þæt (neuter)

-• further VS. more - English Language Learners Stack Exchange
+• more than that in the context - English Language Learners Stack Exchange

 • adjectives - The more + the + comparative degree - English Language . . .